parryc/thevoid/templates/leflan/language_azeri.md

 Eldar went to the film for the purpose of seeing the new film.
 O yazıçı Azərbaycan haqqında yazır.
 That author writes about Azerbaijan.
+Ailədə məndən başqa daha iki uşaq var.
+In the family, besides me, there are two more children.
 --ENDEX--

 ## GEN/POSS Postpositions